alekseygenerozov/starforge_mult_search/code/README.md

 Moreover, it would be impractical to upload the required simulation snapshots (of order 1 TB for each cloud).

 However, the paper figures can be reproduced in reasonable time (within ~20 minutes) if the output of the multiple search algorithm has been prepared in advance.
-We have upload this output, so that this can be done.
+We have uploaded this data for the fiducial simulation, so that our figures can be reproduced.
 The scripts for this part of the analysis are stored in the "analysis" subdirectory.
 In summary this directory contains the

 1. Scripts that post-process these files (e.g. analyze_multiples.py, analyze_multiples_part2.py,